Mental-NV/TheButton/README.md

 # TheButton

-TheButton is a demonstration project showcasing modern, industrial-grade software development practices for building, testing, and deploying cross-platform applications (Web, iOS, and Android) using a unified architectural approach.
+TheButton is a demonstration project showcasing modern, industrial-grade software development practices for building, testing, and deploying cross-platform applications (API, Web UI, iOS, and Android) using a unified architectural approach.

 ## Deployments